Real Betis: Back into UEFA competitions

 In the 2017–18 season, under Quique Setién, Betis finished sixth in La Liga and earned a spot in the Europa League.
 The 2018–19 campaign was very positive; the club reached the Copa del Rey semi-finals and topped their group in the Europa League, before eventually being knocked out by Stade Rennais in the round of 32.

 On 9 July 2020, Manuel Pellegrini was appointed as Betis manager ahead of the 2020–21 season.
-Pellegrini guided Betis to a sixth-place finish and a Europa League spot, an improvement since the previous season (2019–20) which saw Betis finish 15th.
+He guided them to a sixth-place finish and a Europa League spot, an improvement from 15th the previous season.

-On 23 April 2022 Betis won the Copa del Rey final against Valencia after drawing 1–1 after 120 minutes and winning 5–4 on penalties.
-It was the first trophy after 17 years, since they won their second Copa del Rey on 2005 against Osasuna (2–1).
+Betis won the Copa del Rey final against Valencia after drawing 1–1 after 120 minutes and winning 5–4 on penalties.
+It was the first trophy for 17 years, since the 2005 edition.

-The club displayed consistency under Pellegrini's management by qualifying for the UEFA Europa League for three consecutive seasons, finishing fifth and sixth in the 2021-22 and 2022-23 seasons, respectively.
-The club qualified for the Conference League after a seventh-place finish in 2023-24 season and reached the club's first ever European final the following season.
-However, they lost to Chelsea 1-4.
+The club displayed consistency under Pellegrini's management by qualifying for the UEFA Europa League for three consecutive seasons, finishing fifth and sixth in the 2021–22 and 2022–23 seasons, respectively.
+The club qualified for the Conference League after a seventh-place finish in 2023–24 season and reached the club's first ever European final the following season.
+However, they lost to Chelsea 1–4.

+Betis was able to qualify for the UEFA Champions League for the first time in twenty years following their 5th place finish in the 2025–26 season.